 To attend the event, each student must have a parent or legal guardian complete a Parental Release Form, related to liability, and a Model Release Form, related to the use of photographs and video footage taken during the event.
 Chaperones must complete the Model Release Form.
 These forms may be collected, scanned, and emailed in one file to NRW@robotics.gatech.edu prior to the event, or the primary point of contact may present paper copies of the signed forms during check in.

 Personal vehicles should park in a campus visitor’s lot.
 The two closest locations are the Area 4 Lot, located at the intersection of Ferst Dr. and State St., and the Area 5 Lot (W23 Deck), located on State St., close to the intersection of 10th St.

 - The Area 4 Lot fee rate is $2.00 per hour, payable in advance by debit or credit card.

 - The Area 5 Lot fee rate varies by total hours parked, from $2.00 for one hour to $15.00 for six–24 hours.

 - More information about visitor parking is available on the GT Parking & Transportation Services website.

 Bus Parking Details

 Regardless of whether you are signing up for just one or both tour sessions, walking outdoors is a necessary component of this event.
-Please wear comfortable shoes and dress for the weather, which in Atlanta during spring may change with little advanced warning.
+Please wear comfortable shoes and dress for the weather, which in Atlanta during spring may change without warning.
 Transportation will be provided to some of the more remote tour locations on campus.